JorisPLA7/website-shortcuts/README.md

 # Website Shortcut

-Browser extension to add an unique keyboard shortcut to open some webpage elements, like the searchbar or the login page/form.
+Use your keyboard to reach page elements, like the searchbar or the login page/form.

 ## Store links